 Fortunately, ExpressVPN is not one of those VPNs that block torrent traffic.

 Express has absolutely no download limits, which is great for torrenting.
 And, being based in the British Virgin Islands, it doesn’t have to bow to American (or other) authorities where copyright protection is concerned.

 The VPN comes with a raft of features that are tailored to torrenters.
 For instance, the client features a kill switch that kicks in and cuts all traffic when your VPN connection drops.
 They also operate what’s called a “zero knowledge” DNS policy.
 This is basically an iron clad commitment to keeping zero DNS logs.
 In short, they won’t record the sites you visit or the torrents you download.

-However, it’s interesting to note that ExpressVPN don’t make a point of stressing their pro-torrent credentials on their website, which is a little strange.
+However, it’s interesting to note that ExpressVPN doesn’t make a point of stressing their pro-torrent credentials on their website, which is a little strange.

-Another thing to point out is that while the zero knowledge DNS policy is great, ExpressVPN aren’t otherwise committed to zero logging.
+Another thing to point out is that while the zero knowledge DNS policy is great, ExpressVPN isn’t otherwise committed to zero logging.
 That’s an important difference which torrenters may want to think about.
-For example, their website states that ExpressVPN collects information about the “Total amount (in MB) of data transferred per day” and “Choice of VPN server location”.
+For example, their website states that ExpressVPN collects information about the “Total amount (in MB) of data transferred per day” and “Choice of VPN server location.”

 While that information isn’t very – well – informative, we still prefer zero logs.